module Data.Int.Base where

 that the assign

-natural number zero to the integer zero regardless of what sign is
+function sends the natural number zero to the integer zero regardless of

 We also mentioned two more characterisations of the integers: as the free group on one generator, and as the initial ring.
 Therefore, we expect to find operations of addition, multiplication, and negation (additive inverse) on the set of integers.
 They are not that hard to define.